manishshambu/HighPerformanceComputing/w01/report.md

+1. What does the man page for bash says for PATH?
+Use man bash to print the man page.
-1. The search path for commands.
+   The search path for commands.
 It is a colon-separated  list  of directories  in  which the shell looks for commands (see COMMAND EXECUTION below).
 A zero-length (null) directory  name  in  the value of PATH indicates the current directory.
 A null directory